luiscf1226/boot-hn-hackathon/README.md

 AI-powered coding assistant with terminal UI for code analysis, commit messages, and project management.

+## About This Project

+This is a hackathon project for boot.dev!

+First of all I want to be honest.
+I did use AI for the UI with copilot and tab.
+I had no experience with textual and toml for creating projects, but the project idea, commands and functions were an idea from a boot.dev course!

+I'm not sure if I'm gonna win but I'm just happy to represent Honduras and hope at least you found it interesting! 🇭🇳

 ## Installation

 ### Option 1: Install from GitHub (Recommended)